-Don’t get us wrong — we’re fans of high-brow literature and ideas.
+Don’t get us wrong — we’re huge fans of high-brow literature and ideas.
 However, the collected works of Aristotle aren’t nearly as adorable and engaging as a beautiful puppy, so we’re going to focus on the wonderful six Greek dog breeds.

 1. Greek Shepherd

 Also known as the Greek Sheepdog, the Greek Shepherd is a large dog that was bred to protect livestock in the mountainous regions of the country.
 Often weighing more than 100 pounds, these dogs are usually black, white, gray, or a mixture of the three, and they have big heads and broad chests — perfect for fending off predators.

 Standing up to predators is something that these dogs don’t shy away from.
 They’ve been called upon to fight off wolves, bears, and other ferocious animals, so you can be absolutely certain that they can protect you from that suspicious-looking squirrel in your backyard.

 Stylish Beanie 🕶 #romanianrescuedog #dogsofedinburgh #rescuedogsuk #fox #dog #dogsofinstagram #rescuesofinstagram #pupsofinstagram #scottishinstadogs #woofpackbros #woofpackfamily #rinatherescue #doglikefox #goodvibes #kokoni #alopekis #alopekisdog #kokonidogs #kokonicross #pet #rescuedogsofinstagram #dogdays #dogsofedinburgh #traditionaltattoo #sailorjerrytattoo #tattoos #raybans #cooldog